jhipster/generator-jhipster-react-native/docs/oauth2-oidc.md

 For a full walkthrough of generating and configuring OAuth2 with Ignite JHipster, check out Matt Raible's post ["Build a Mobile App with React Native and Spring Boot"](https://developer.okta.com/blog/2018/10/10/react-native-spring-boot-mobile-app) or [Youtube video](https://www.youtube.com/watch?v=h7QcSe-LYZg) of the same.

+### Native iOS Library Setup

+Cocoapods is the usual choice for setting up the native iOS libraries needed for OAuth2 support.
+If you didn't have Cocoapods installed before generating your app, [install it](https://guides.cocoapods.org/using/getting-started.html), then run `pod install` from the `ios` directory.
+Note that you open the `xcworkspace` file rather than the `xcproject` file when using Cocoapods.

+If you don't want to use Cocoapods, follow one of the [other setup instructions for react-native-app-auth](https://github.com/FormidableLabs/react-native-app-auth#ios-setup) and delete the `ios/Podfile` file.

 ### Backend Generated Files
 Ignite JHipster generates several files in your JHipster backend's folder.
 See the changes in your JHipster app.